HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_Neelshah.md

 ## Proposal Link \: [Inference Code Generation for Deep Learning models](https://docs.google.com/document/d/1tvTY9Rq5j0XW8KFfvkWHWlmE__-94h-Nj0tCkMjYnzs/edit?usp=sharing)

 ## Conclusion
-I enjoyed a lot working with these project!
-I would like to really thank my mentors **Lorenzo Moneta, Sitong An, Omar, Ahmat Hamdan and Sanjiban Sengupta** for always being a great support for me.
-Whenever i wanted any help or guidance, they were always with me!
-I am very proud to be associated with so many bright minds surrounded by me, and every single day i learn something new from them.
-At the end i am able to achieve all of my success because of the best wishes of my parents, seniors and friends so a big thanks to them as well.
+I enjoyed a lot working on this project!
+I would like to really thank my mentors **Lorenzo Moneta, Sitong An, Omar, Ahmat Hamdan, and Sanjiban Sengupta** for always being a great support for me.
+Whenever I wanted any help or guidance, they were always with me!
+I am very proud to be associated with so many bright minds surrounding me, and every single day I learn something new from them.
+In the end, I am able to achieve all of my success because of the best wishes of my parents, seniors, and friends so a big thanks to them as well.

 Hope you all enjoyed reading my blog and learnt a lot.